 Several Murano owners reported problems with the exhaust including a rusted flange, flex pipe or a muffler.
 OEM exhaust parts are expensive.
-A local muffler shop is a cheaper alternative for any exhaust repairs.
+A local muffler shop should be able to do the job and is less expensive.

 Bad wheel bearings are not uncommon at higher mileage.
 Replacing one wheel bearing costs $290-$420.
-A symptom of a bad wheel bearing is a humming noise that gets louder at higher speed.
+A symptom of a bad wheel bearing is a humming/howling noise that gets louder at higher speed.

 A faulty air-fuel ratio sensor or a mass air flow sensor are fairly common to cause the Check Engine light on.